 The Registry of Deeds documents the history of our land records dating back to colonial times.
 The register of deeds position was created and the job description was referred to as "the keeper of the land records."
 The Colonists realized that acquiring land and establishing ownership [records] was crucial to their survival in our country.
 For the past 28 years I have made my career out of these very records.
 In fact, I am the only candidate who has had the experience of working in the Registry of Deeds.

 I have been actively employed in the legal community for over 28 years.
 As a paralegal, and as a self-employed title examiner, I have searched land titles in several Registries of Deeds throughout the commonwealth.
 I was hired over 11 years ago by the well-respected 30-year veteran Register, Mary K. O'Brien.
 Since that time, I have progressed from a junior clerk to my current managerial position of assistant register.
-I have been instrumental in hiring most of the current staff, ensuring that they have the credentials necessary to adequately contribute to the mission of the Registry of Deeds: keeping our land records accurate and safe.

 The register needs to possess good management skills that are specifically obtained in the Registry of Deeds.
 She must have the skills to manage a staff; however, it is imperative that she is also able to manage the documents that relate to the titles to our land.
 The register must be the most knowledgeable person in this office, for she has the final say as to the recordability of each and every document.
 It is vital that the register of deeds has the expertise required to protect land owners from unforeseen liens, encumbrances and title issues that can detrimentally affect the marketability of their homes and businesses.